-- 6.23 Every assessed module has at least one element.
+6.23 Every assessed module has at least one element.
 Each element is directly linked to one or more of the module's intended learning outcomes, as stated on the MDF, and allows students to demonstrate the achievement of each of the module's learning outcomes.
-The Course Approval process explicitly maps each constituent module to the course intended learning outcomes, as stated on the CSF, and therefore allows students, by passing the course's constituent modules, to demonstrate the achievement of each of the course the course's intended learning outcomes. - 6.24 At levels 4, 5, 6 and 7, there is a maximum of two elements for a 15 credit module and a maximum of three elements for modules of a higher credit.
-The Major Project is normally assessed by a single element. - 6.25 At level 3, there is a minimum of four and a maximum of eight elements for a 120 credit module.
+The Course Approval process explicitly maps each constituent module to the course intended learning outcomes, as stated on the CSF, and therefore allows students, by passing the course's constituent modules, to demonstrate the achievement of each of the course's intended learning outcomes.